French judges seize Tapie assets in arbitration case

 The Tapie affair is one of a string of legal headaches pressing on Sarkozy as he mulls a possible political comeback to reunite his fractured UMP conservative party ahead of the 2017 presidential election.

-It has embroiled several of his former cabinet members including International Monetary Fund head Christine Lagarde, his finance minister in 2008.
+It has embroiled several of his former cabinent members including International Monetary Fund head Christine Lagarde, his finance minister in 2008.

 Tapie - who supported Sarkozy in the last two elections - was awarded the money to settle a dispute with now defunct state-owned bank Credit Lyonnais over a 1993 share sale.